 According to the Mayo Clinic, you should talk to a physician before taking any, especially if you have any other health conditions.

-In a recent nationally representative Consumer Reports survey, approximately 10% of Americans reported trying CBD oil to help them sleep and a majority of these people said it worked.
+In a recent Consumer Reports survey, approximately 10% of Americans reported trying CBD oil to help them sleep and the majority of these people said it worked.

 The oil has become an increasingly popular natural remedy among the sleep deprived.
-Research has indicated that using CBD oil about an hour before sleep can help you get a restful night.
+Research has indicated that using CBD oil about an hour before bed can help you get a restful night.

 So what is CBD?